A simple GSC loader for CoD Black Ops 1

 #define T5_DB_LinkXAssetEntry 0x007A2F10

-Once you have a GSC script dump, open it in your favourite text editor (I used HxD).
+Once you have a GSC script dump, open it in your favorite text editor (I used HxD).
 This is a dump of a small GSC script from memory:

 GSC Dump